DevGruGold/XMRT-Ecosystem/analysis_summary.md

 ## Frontend Analysis

-The XMRT-Ecosystem frontend represents a sophisticated React-based application that successfully integrates modern UI/UX principles with comprehensive DAO functionality.
+The XMRTNET frontend represents a sophisticated React-based application that successfully integrates modern UI/UX principles with comprehensive DAO functionality.
 The application demonstrates a mature approach to frontend development with proper component architecture, responsive design, and extensive feature coverage.

 ### Technical Architecture